simonschoelly/SimpleValueGraphs.jl/README.md

 | SimpleValueGraphs.ValGraph                        | 12.4      |

 Currently a lot of LightGraphs algorithm do not optimally work with graphs that store edge metadata internally.
-The next benchmark is optimized version of the same algorithm that can be found in `SimpleValueGraphs.Experimental.dijkstra_shortests_pasts`.
+The next benchmark is an optimized version of the same algorithm that can be found in `SimpleValueGraphs.Experimental.dijkstra_shortests_pasts`.
 Clearly, this is a huge improvement for `ValGraph` and `SimpleWeightedGraph`.